-In this section, we analyze the off-line VM placement problem, which is based on the idea of VM migration.
+In this section, we analyse the off-line VM placement problem, which is based on the idea of VM migration.
 The VMs are placed one after another.
-As discussed before, for $VM_i$ , there is an optimal $PM_j$ with minimal $t{ij}$ .
-If the remaining capacity $C_j$ is enough, we could finish placing $VM_i$ and switch to the next VM.
-Otherwise, if $C_j$ is not sufficient, we have two options below to place it.
+As discussed before, for VM_i , there is an optimal PM_j with minimal t{ij} .
+If the remaining capacity C_j is enough, we could finish placing VM_i and switch to the next VM.
+Otherwise, if C_j is not sufficient, we have two options below to place it.

-- Direct Placement: Among those PMs which have enough resources to accept the incoming VM, we select the one with the minimal completion time. - (emulated) Migration-based Placement: We try to migrate one VM placed on the optimal PM to another host for saving space to accept the incoming VM.
-In the off-line scenario, the migration process is emulated.
-Therefore, we call it (emulated) Migration-based Placement.
+- Direct placement: Among those PMs which have enough resources to accept the incoming VM, we select the one with the minimal completion time. - Migration-based placement (emulated): We try to migrate one VM placed on the optimal PM to another host for saving space to accept the incoming VM.
+In the offline scenario, the migration process is emulated.
+Therefore, we call it (emulated) migration-based placement.

-Obviously, Direct Placement is not the optimal choice for the incoming VM, since we should not miss the opportunity of placing the incoming VM into the PM corresponding to the minimal completion time, especially under some circumstance that the completion time of the first-choice is much less than that of the others.
+Obviously, direct placement is not the optimal choice for the incoming VM, since we should not miss the opportunity to place the incoming VM into the PM corresponding to the minimal completion time, especially under some circumstance that the completion time of the first-choice is much less than that of the others.
 Therefore, we want to take advantage of VM migration to do the placement.

-The key for the feasibility of Migration-based Placement is to satisfy the migration constraint, i.e., the Migration-based Placement is better than Direct Placement in terms of the total completion time.
-To achieve our Migration-based Placement, we need to find a qualified victim VM placed on the optimal PM to migrate, which is not always searchable.
+The key for the feasibility of migration-based placement is to satisfy the migration constraint, i.e. the migration-based placement is better than the direct placement in terms of the total completion time.
+To achieve our migration-based placement, we need to find a qualified victim VM placed on the optimal PM to migrate, which is not always searchable.
 There are three qualifications that such a qualified victim VM must meet:

-- 1) Could save enough resources for accepting a new VM. - Could find a new available host with enough current capacity to accept the victim VM - With the increased completion increase of the migrated victim VM, the completion time by migration-based placement is less than direct placement.
+- (1) Could save enough resources for accepting a new VM. - (2) Could find a new available host with enough current capacity to accept the victim VM. - (3) With the increased completion time of the migrated victim VM, the completion time by migration-based placement is less than that of direct placement.

-If such a qualified victim VM is found on the mincompletion time PM, then we would directly choose Migration-based PM.
-If more than one qualified victim VMs exists in the min-completion time PM, we would choose the VM with the minimal completion time increase to migrate.
+If such a qualified victim VM is found on the minimal completion time PM, then we would directly choose migration-based PM.
+If more than one qualified victim VM exists in the minimal completion time PM, we would choose the VM with the minimal completion time increase to migrate.
 Of course, there could exist some special circumstances for a particular incoming VM.

-• We could not find a qualified victim VM on the mincompletion time PM.
-We then try to place the incoming VM in the next-min-completion time PM.
-If the incoming VM still could not be placed, we continue to try the nextnext-min-completion time PM.
-The search process is terminated when the incoming VM is placed, or encounters the best available PM found by Direct Placement.
+- We could not find a qualified victim VM on the minimal completion time PM.
+We then try to place the incoming VM in the next-minimal completion time PM.
+If the incoming VM still could not be placed, we continue to try the next-next-minimal completion time PM.
+The search process is terminated when the incoming VM is placed, or encounters the best available PM found by direct placement. - After trying all the PMs, and if the incoming VM is still not placed, we have no choice but to reject it.

-Algorithm 1 VM placement Algorithm
+Algorithm 1.
+VM placement algorithm

+'''

-- 1: for i=1 to M do
+1: for i = 1 to M do

+'''

-- 2: Sort PMs increasingly by $t{ij}$ .
+- 2: Sort PMs increasingly by t{ii} .

-- 3: for j=1 to N do
+- 3: for j = 1 to N do

-- 4: if $C_j$ is sufficient for $VM_i$ then
+- 4: if C_i is sufficient for VM_i then

-- 5: Place $VM_i$ in $PM_i$
+- 5: Place VM_i in PM_i

-- 6: if Migration-Based Placement $(VM_i, PM_i)$ then
+- 6: if migration-based placement (VM_i,PM_i) then

-- 7: Do VM migration and place $VM_i$ into $PM_i$
+- 7: Do VM migration and place VM_i into PM_i

-- 8: if $VM_i$ is still not placed then
+- 8: if VM_i is still not placed then

-- 9: Reject $VM_i$
+- 9: Reject VM_i

-Algorithm 2 (emulated / real) Migration-Based Placement
+Algorithm 2. (emulated/real) Migration-based placement